Charles Saliba

-Charles "Ironman" Saliba (1929-1982), was a performing oldtime strongman from the island of Malta who performed feats of strength shows during the 1960s, 1970s and early 1980s.
+Charles "Ironman" Saliba (1929–1982), was a performing oldtime strongman from the island of Malta who performed feats of strength shows during the 1960s, 1970s and early 1980s.
 Saliba was known as the "Ironman" or the "Man of Iron" and was also known as the strongest man in Europe.

 Early life

-Charles Saliba was born in Sliema, Malta on the 13 November 1929.
+Charles Saliba was born in Sliema, Malta on 13 November 1929.
 Saliba was born into a large family consisting of eight siblings in total.
 In later years Saliba married Mary whom he had three children with.

 Training

 During his younger years Saliba was interested in boxing and the martial arts.
 Saliba trained boxing at a boxing club in Manwel Dimech Street in Sliema, Malta.
 In later years Saliba would train mostly at home where he had a gym equipped with weightlifting and exercise equipment.
 Saliba's diet involved him consuming five cartons of eggs a week and a lot of horse meat.
 Saliba would later train the Maltese boxer Bertu Camilleri at the Youth Gym Sliema.